The Buddy System at Highberg DACH: Ella Slepko and Anuk Pult

 What are the main objectives of the Mentoring-program?

-There’s also the personal aspect of making someone feel at home.
+There is also the personal aspect of making someone feel at home.
 Once someone feels settled in and understands Highberg, its structure, and feels confident enough to reach out to colleagues at any time, I consider my job done."

 What motivated you to become a Mentor?

 "I deeply value soft factors in the workplace because I know they can make or break any job.
 For your new coworkers, those first weeks and months are so important for feeling comfortable both professionally and personally.
-I didn’t have great experiences in this area at previous employers, so I want to make things easier for others."
+I did not have great experiences in this area at previous employers, so I want to make things easier for others."

 Do you have a way to measure the progress of your Mentees?

 "I stay very closely connected to my mentees for their first six months.
 Every week, I ask the same questions: “How was your week?
 How are you personally?
-What’s going on with your projects?
+What is going on with your projects?
 Are you overwhelmed, or do you need help - whether professionally or with tasks?
 Are you encountering any other challenges?”
 This way I know where to step in.

 How has your mentor helped you in your personal and professional development?